Madibam/antoineviscardi.github.io/now/index.md

 This is my second semester at UofT and I want to make sure I stay on top of my different courses.

 ## 3. Learning about landscape management
 I really want to deepen my knowledge of how we can create sustainable systems that meet our different needs, as much environmental than social and economic.
-By the way, I recently read a [very good paper](https://www.pnas.org/content/110/21/8349) on the subject.
+By the way, I recently read a [very good paper](https://www.pnas.org/content/110/21/8349){:target="_blank"} on the subject.

 ## 4. Improving my piano
 I had not touched a piano since I was 7.
-I decided a couple months ago to get back into it.
+A couple months ago I decided to get back into it.
 I found a good teacher and I am highly motivated to learn.